vytasgavelis/crypto_app/README.md

 # crypto_app

 ## Idea:
-Mobile app where you follow crypto prices, information and news.
+Mobile app where you can follow crypto prices, information and news.

 ## Stack:
 - Typescript